Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

-This Eq. demonstrates that the update for $W_z$ integrates the disparity in discount factors $\gamma_z - \gamma_{z-1}$ with respect to the action-value function $Q_{\gamma_{z-1}}(s_{t+1}, a_{t+1})$ and the bootstrapping from the subsequent step $W_z(s_{t+1}, a_{t+1})$.
-This denotes a Bellman Eq. for $W_{z}$, combining a decay factor $\gamma_{z}$ and the reward $Q_{\gamma_{z-1}}(s_{t+1}, a_{t+1})$.
-Consequently, it can be utilized to define the expected TD update for $W_{z}$.
-In this expression, $Q_{\gamma_{z-1}}(s_{t+1}, a_{t+1})$ can be expressed as the summation of $W_{z}(s_{t+1}, a_{t+1})$ for $z \leq Z - 1$, indicating that the Bellman Eq. for $W_{z}$ is contingent upon the values of all delta functions $W_{z}$ for $z \leq Z - 1$.\\ This approach treats the delta value function at each time-scale as an autonomous RL issue, with rewards obtained from the action-value function of the immediately preceding time-scale.
-Thus, for a target discounted action-value function $Q_{\gamma_{z}}(s, a)$, all delta components can be trained simultaneously through a TD update, utilizing the prior values of each estimator for bootstrapping.
-This process necessitates the assumption of a sequence of discount factors, denoted as $\gamma_{z}$, which includes both the minimum and maximum values, $\gamma_{0}$ and $\gamma_{z}$\cite{romoff2019separating}.
+Eq. \ref{singlestep-SARSA-Delta} shows that the difference in discount factors $\eta_m - \eta_{m-1}$ is integrated into the update for $D_m$ with regard to the action-value function $Q_{\eta_{m-1}}(s_{n+1}, a_{n+1})$ and the bootstrapping from the next step $D_m(s_{n+1}, a_{n+1})$.
+The Eq. \ref{singlestep-SARSA-Delta} denotes a Bellman Eq. \ref{BellmanEq} for $D_{m}$, combining a decay factor $\eta_{m}$ and the reward $Q_{\eta_{m-1}}(s_{n+1}, a_{n+1})$.
+Consequently, it can be utilized to define the expected TD update for $D_{m}$.
+In this expression, $Q_{\eta_{m-1}}(s_{n+1}, a_{n+1})$ can be expressed as the summation of $D_{m}(s_{n+1}, a_{n+1})$ for $m \leq M - 1$, indicating that the Bellman Eq. \ref{BellmanEq} for $D_{m}$ is contingent upon the values of all delta functions $D_{m}$ for $m \leq M- 1$.\\ This approach treats the delta value function at each time-scale as an autonomous RL issue, with rewards obtained from the action-value function of the immediately preceding time-scale.
+Consequently, for a target discounted action-value function $Q_{\eta_{m}}(s, a)$, all delta components can be trained concurrently through a TD update, employing the prior values of each estimator for bootstrapping.
+This process necessitates the assumption of a sequence of discount factors, denoted as $\eta_{m}$, which includes both the minimum and maximum values, $\eta_{0}$ and $\eta_{m}$ \cite{romoff2019separating}.